o0oBluePhoenixo0o/AbbVie2017/0.FINAL/sentitomo/README.md

 *Database*

-Our application is using a MySQL database as it's backend.
+Our application is using a MySQL database as it's back end.
 To use your database you have to modify the `.env` file in the root of `sentitomo/server`.
 This file is used for setting up some configuration settings.
 Just fill out the following key/value pairs to connect your database.

     DB_NAME=yourDBName
     DB_USER=yourDBUser